-- Confirms with Planning Department Staff that Site Plan Approval is required. - Arranges for a Pre-review discussion with Cultural Services, Policy Planning, and Development Planning Staff. - Applies for Site Plan Approval, describing the work to be performed.
-All Site Plan Approval applications in the District will be forwarded to Cultural Services.

-(See Application Checklist in Section 8.8.3.)
+- Confirms with Planning Department Staff that Site Plan Approval is required. - Arranges for a Pre-review discussion with Cultural Services and Policy Planning and Development Planning Staff. - Applies for Site Plan Approval, describing the work to be performed.
+All Site Plan Approval applications in the District will be forwarded to Cultural Services. - (See Application Checklist in Section 8.7.3, below.)

-The submission of an application for a Heritage Permit that is subject to Site Plan Control shall include a letter prepared by a licensed architect who is a professional member of the Canadian Association of Heritage Professional Consultants (CAPHC) confirming that the proposed development conforms to the intent of the policies and Design Guidelines of this Plan.
-At the discretion of Cultural Services staff, the applicant may also be required to have the proposed building design and site plan application prepared by same.
+The submission of an application for a Heritage Permit that is subject to Site Plan Control shall include a letter prepared by a licensed architect who is a professional member of the Canadian Association of Heritage Professional Consultants confirming that the proposed development conforms to the intent of the policies and Design Guidelines of this Plan.